Refunds work differently depending on the type of ticket and where you bought it.

-If you travelled but were delayed, visit our compensation page and if you didn’t buy your ticket from GWR you will have to contact the original retailer to arrange your refund.
+If you travelled but were delayed, visit our compensation page.
+If you didn’t buy your ticket from GWR you will have to contact the original retailer to arrange your refund.

 Anytime, Off-Peak and Super Off-Peak tickets